Institute of Resource Ecology

 Spectroscopic, microscopic, and biological methods are implemented in controlled areas allowing radiochemical studies that can be performed only at a few places in Europe.
 The Institute runs the XAS station for Radiochemistry of the Rossendorf Beamline, at the European Synchrotron Radiation Facility (ESRF) in Grenoble (France).

-Programme: Nuclear Safety Research
+Program: Nuclear Waste Management, Safety and Radiation Research

 Research and development focuses on the assessment and reduction of risks related to the nuclear fuel cycle, particularly the disposal of nuclear waste, and the production of energy in nuclear power plants.
-Accordingly work in this Programme addresses two Topics.
+Accordingly work in this Program addresses two Topics.

 Our research focuses on the safety aspects of current and future reactors to advise policy and to effectively influence the international safety standards and practices.
 This requires sound research on the development of methods for analyses of transients and postulated accidents.

-Programme: Energy Efficiency, Materials and Resources
+Program: Energy Efficiency, Materials and Resources

-Resources Technologies.
 Research in this Topic is focused on the description of the environmental relevant effects based on the process technologies of resource recovery.
 Our research activities are concentrated on the mobility of those elements in the environment that are eventually released during processes occurring along the raw mineral and raw metalliferous resource chain.

 A brief review of the History of the institute may also be of interest.